 Think of this dish as spicy comfort food: the Indian version of meat and potatoes – with a bit of tang!
 This ground pork and potato vindaloo is the perfect weeknight recipe.
 It’s really simple to make in an instant pot.

-If you have my cookbook, then you know I have another pork vindaloo recipe in there (which is excellent by the way).
+I actually have another pork vindaloo recipe on my blog (which is excellent by the way).
 There are a few differences between that recipe and this one.
-This ground meat vindaloo isn’t as saucy as the pork vindaloo in my cookbook and this one obviously calls for ground meat rather than pork shoulder.
+This ground meat vindaloo isn’t as saucy and it calls for ground meat rather than pork shoulder.
 I wanted to create something a little different for the blog and this is it.
-It’s a more casual recipe compared to the one in my book which would be great for a weekend or for a dinner party.
+It’s a casual everyday kind of recipe.
+If you’re looking for more of a weekend or dinner party kind of dish, try this one.

 Vindaloo, a popular Goan curry, is of Portuguese origin.

 The dish was brought to India by the Portuguese, and the recipe was adapted using local ingredients and spices.